liaoherui/VirStrain/README.md

 You can also build the VirStrain database with your own genomes, the mannual is written in Usage section.

 ## Usage
-It should be noted if you install VirStrain using bioconda, you should replace the commands. (see below)
+It should be noted if you install VirStrain using bioconda/pip, you should replace the commands. (see below)

-Command (Not bioconda)    |	Command (bioconda)
+Command (Not bioconda)    |	Command (bioconda/pip)
 ------------ | -------------
 python VirStrain.py  | virstrain
 python VirStrain_build.py | virstrain_build